mik-moo/Read_between_the_wines/Technologies.md

 ## Machine Learning
 In the machine learning portion, our training a unsupervised learning model with a K-means clustering algorithm.
 SciKitLearn is the ML library we'll be using to create a classifier.
-Extra ML verbiage here.

 ## Dashboard